george-probably/probably.blog/Weblog/Posts/2025/01/25 - Im Tired.md

 I get it, it's `#NotAllMen` , but it is a SHOCKINGLY large number of us.
 It's a deep-rooted fear that by giving rights to others will lead to less rights for themselves.
 A meritocracy doesn't mean equal outcomes, it means equal opportunities.

-The reaction of men when the roles are reversed often tells you a lot about their character (think dads who do the school run, not part of the "in" crowd of mums).
-Alternatively, Ghetts, who sings ["It's ironic boys havin' daughters made us real men"](https://song.link/gb/i/1711311769).
+The reaction of men when the roles are reversed often tells you a lot about their character (think dads who do the school run, and are not part of the "in" crowd of mums).
+Alternatively, Ghetts, who raps ["It's ironic boys havin' daughters made us real men"](https://song.link/gb/i/1711311769).

 ---

 I'm Tired.
 Tired of not knowing who I am.
 It would be so much simpler to just be British, or just be Georgian.
 Instead it feels like I'm not enough of either of those, and I'm instead stuck in the middle.
 My previous lives, meeting so many amazing people, making so many incredible friends.
-It doesn't feel like I've made more friends than most, it feels like I've lost more
+It doesn't feel like I've made more friends than most, it feels like I've lost more.
+I have a long list of people I've slowly lost touch with, the waves of life pushing us apart.

+It's no one's fault, it's just what happens when you're not forced to see people every day.
+Like when you leave a job, and everyone tells you "Stay in touch!", knowing full well that you will likely never talk to most of those people ever again.
+It's a white lie we tell ourselves to mask the painful truth.

 ---